gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 As starting reference has been used the following `tutorial
 <https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide/blob/master/OpenStack_Grizzly_Install_Guide.rst>`_.

-As a lot of inconsistencies have been found we added and edited what we considered necessary for the correct functionallity of the OpenStack software.
+We adapated the tutorial above with what we cosidered necessary for our purpouses and for installing OpenStack on 6 hosts.

 The official Grizzly tutorial can be found `here
 <http://docs.openstack.org/grizzly/openstack-compute/install/apt/content/>`_.